Why I got into UI/UX design

 How to tell if your project has FE and/or UD

-Does your project suffer from frustration?
-Do you suffer from communication issues or distrust?
-Do you suffer from brain fog and lack of direction?
-Do you feel time constraints or lack there of?
 Can you easily prove why the work you are doing is important?
 Do you feel your project is organized enough you could hand it to someone else without explaining a lot of it?
 If not your project might have FE and/or UD symptoms.
+Do you suffer from communication issues?
+Do you suffer from brain fog and lack of direction?
+Do you feel time constraints or lack thereof?
+Yep, this is the problem with short-sighted goals.

 How to solve FE and UD

-No and it was painful not having these systems.
+No, and it was painful not having these systems.
 I had never heard of most of them, especially in games.
+Most of what I knew in the past was game design docs (GDD) which I had found to get outdated so fast no one would actually use them.

 Style Tiles

-At this point though art assets were all over the place, we had changed direction so often design, art and code wise it was hard to make sense of the art style anymore.
-It became too hard to pivot because of technical debt, design debt and art debt.
-Basically, we have gone too far in one direction to change now because the cost and work is too much.
+At this point, though art assets were all over the place, we had changed direction so often in design, art, and code it was hard to make sense of the art style anymore.
+It became too hard to pivot because of technical debt, design debt, and art debt.
+Basically, we have gone too far in one direction to change now because the cost and work are too much.

 Wireframes

 Wireframes.
 I created a fair amount of hi-fi wireframes, often I have to figure out the content so I don’t work in lo-fi very often and RCS was no different.
 I created a variety of wireframes, not all of them made it into the game but I figured I’d show some of them anyway.
-This was before I knew about proper UX/UI tools so YEP made everything in Photoshop.
-Horrible way to design but I didn’t know better tools at the time..
-Nowadays I use Figma for everything.
+I created a lot of wireframes before I really knew a good term for it, I suppose mock-ups might be best.

 User Testing

-User testing… Well about two or three times a month for like 3 years we would gather feedback on what we changed in the game and tried to market the game at the same time.
-I’d say user testing was very helpful for the tutorial we did eventually create but because we were not sure what to test for our user testing was often not helpful and our audience was basically anyone who wanted to spend a few minutes playing at our booth.
+User testing… Well, about two or three times a month for like 3 years we would gather feedback on what we changed in the game and tried to market the game at the same time.
+I’d say user testing was very helpful for the tutorial we did eventually create but because we were not sure what to test, our user testing was often not helpful.
+Our audience was basically anyone who wanted to spend a few minutes playing at our booth.
 We would ask users questions and help them walk through certain sections until we got a working tutorial up.
-Our tutorial system was on of the few that we actually tested to see if the user could pass set tasks and we would ask them what they thought about certain tasks.
+Our tutorial system was something we tested to see if the user could pass set tasks and we would ask them what they thought about certain tasks.

 Summary

 What went well with RCS was tons of user testing and interacting with a variety of users in different places and in different ways.
-But everything else really needed a design process.
+But for everything else, we really needed a design process.
 We started with an MVP idea of what we wanted for the game but missed a lot of Why, Who, What, and When because we didn’t use a design process to really think about the idea before diving headfirst into it.
-We didn’t have a strong grasp of who to market too (no SWOT or market research), no great idea of what problems our game solved nor ways to standout.
-We struggled, pivoted and reworked code, art and design often because the design was UD – Underdesigned.
-I was always playing catch up trying to design the game as we went which caused a lot of long term problems.
+We didn’t have a strong grasp of who to market to (no SWOT or market research), no great idea of what problems our game solved nor ways to stand out.
+We struggled, pivoted and reworked code, art, and design often because the design was underdesigned.
+We didn’t think we would need to design for so much in advance.
+I was always playing catch up trying to design the game as we went which caused a lot of long-term problems.
 Had we, from the start sat down and designed this long term it would have made for a much better design experience from the start.

 So why did we not do better?